BRT Infrastructure

 Maps and Cities

 For ROW, we have four categories: Green (Grade Separated), Blue (Separate ROW or Physically separated via nonpermeable barrier), Orange (Physically separated but permeable, including bumpers and roadways slightly elevated above general purpose lanes), and Red (Painted lane, Painted line, or signage only).
 To qualify as grade separated, the busway must be bus/rail only and no crossings are allowed at all, even at stations.
 If a ROW shifts between fully and partially grade separated, we just use Blue.
 For Blue, the idea is that there is limited permeability without damaging tires, etc, so a curb needs to be significantly wide to deter vehicles entering the lane - as long as it is raised compared to both the busway and general purpose lanes, and is wider than ~15 cm (e.g. wider than 'just a curb' and enough to have plants or utility poles installed), we will consider it Blue rather than Orange.
-For Stations, we use Green icons for all guideway stations regardless of quality as it would be needlessly tiring to manually classify the quality level of every single station.
-Note that stations with separate platforms have the icon placed roughly between them.

-Alignment Key for Lines (with text derived from 2016 BRT Standard where applicable:
+Alignment Key for Lines (with text derived from 2016 BRT Standard where applicable):

 - Virtual - Busway that operates bidirectionally in a single median lanes that alternates direction.
 Note that this may fall under Median depending on how granular we track segments.